alex-ilin/OPCL/Readme.txt

 Notes on usage

-Merge o2ethclc.reg into your computer registry.
+Merge Src\o2ethclc.Reg into your computer registry.
 Test the work of compiler and linker using sample programs:

-a) compile sample programs
+a) compile and link sample programs

-o2ethclc hellocon.mod
-o2ethclc user32.mod
-o2ethclc hellogui.mod

-b) link sample programs

-o2ethcll hellocon.link
-o2ethcll hellogui.link
+cd Samples
+CompileAndLink.bat

-c) merge hellocon.reg into your computer registry
+b) merge Samples\HelloCon.Reg into your computer registry

-d) run programs
+c) run programs

-hello.exe
-hellog.exe
+Samples\HelloCon.exe
+Samples\HelloGUI.exe
+Samples\HelloDLL.exe

-e) run compiler and linker with /? switch to read brief help information.
+d) run compiler and linker with /? switch to read brief help information.

 Known bugs and limitations